Covid 19 coronavirus: Police to make sure Gloriavale residents comply with lockdown

 Police will be making sure members of a prominent West Coast religious sect comply with the nationwide lockdown.

-New Zealand's at Stage Four of its pandemic response plan – meaning self-isolation is mandatory.
+New Zealand's at alert level 4 of its pandemic response plan – meaning lockdown is mandatory.

-But concerns are mounting Gloriavale residents – a 600-strong Christian community 67 kilometres east of Greymouth - aren't following proper isolation procedures.
+But concerns are mounting that residents of Gloriavale – a 600-strong Christian community 67km east of Greymouth - aren't following proper isolation procedures.

-Gloriavale leaders earlier told the NZ Herald they had been in lockdown since Friday the 20th of March.
+Gloriavale leaders earlier told the NZ Herald they had been in lockdown since Friday March 20.

 But the Gloriavale Leavers' Support Trust says that's not the case.